abhishek-sankar/poke-whoop-mcp/README.md

 Both tools return structured content matching the WHOOP pagination payload, plus a plain-text summary for quick inspection.

+## REST endpoints

+- `GET /metrics/today` — returns an at-a-glance JSON snapshot of today’s WHOOP metrics for the stored token (optionally supply `?key=` for multi-user setups).
+The payload includes overall sleep duration, stage breakdown, sleep score, strain, and calorie burn (kilojoules converted to kcal).
+WHOOP’s public API does not expose a daily steps total, so that field is returned as `null` for now.

 ## Notes

 - The server stores one token set per `key` (default is `default`).
 Add `?key=user123` to `/oauth/whoop/login` to authorize additional accounts.